Predictive Maintenance Benefits and Techniques

 How Predictive Maintenance Works

-Predictive Maintenance depends on condition monitoring, which collects and analyzes data from the machine during operations, to ensure the optimal use of equipment.
+Predictive Maintenance (PdM) depends on condition monitoring, which continuously collects and analyzes data from equipment during normal operations to ensure optimal performance and reliability.

 There are three main elements that allow PdM to track asset conditions and alert technicians about projected equipment failures: